jdcarls2/ilgisa-2023/README.md

 # Setting up!

 Before you even both with the contents here, you should run the script at `imposm/setup.sh`.
 This will download imposm and the latest IL OSM extract from GeoFabrik.

+# Cloud Computing

+This whole setup lends itself very well to a cloud environment like AWS.
+Kendall County GIS maintains a comprehensive OSM extract for the county and surrounding areas on AWS, running in the *smallest* instance type available, and it performs beautifully.
+The initial import only takes a few minutes, and the data stays updated to within 5 minutes of OSM itself.